luizfernandodag/todo-app-fastapi-rest/README.md

 This is a simple **To-Do List** application built with **FastAPI** (backend) and **React** (frontend).

 # HOW TO RUN
-Run the backend server: (on the backend dir: backend) uvicorn app.main:app --reload
+-Run the backend server: (on the backend dir: backend) uvicorn app.main:app --reload
+-Run the front end: (on the frontend dir: frontend\frontend) npm run dev

 ## 🚀 Tech Stack